Reg-nol/Reg-nol/README.md

 - 👀 I’m interested in Web-Devlopment.
 - 🌱 I’m currently learning Html , Css and javascript with some Frameworks.
 - 💞️ I’m looking to collaborate on Web-Dev Projects
-- 📫 How to reach me..
+- 📫 you can reach me from bountyhunter.sequeira@gmail.com

 <!---
 Reg-nol/Reg-nol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.